britton477/britton477/README.md

 - 💬 Outside the world of tech, my fulltime job as a housing support worker for a charity takes a lot of my time, but you can also find me in the gym.
 - 🎬 My favourite movie is Django Unchained, an absolute masterpiece from Quentin Tarantino.
 - 🛫 I enjoy traveling, although I havent been abroad since 2019 where I travelled solo across Cambodia and Thailand.
 - 🦊 You can follow my latest project on gitlabs --> https://gitlab.com/britton477
+- 📧 You can contact me on contact@axbritton.co.uk